palantir/gradle-guide/guide/adopting-the-configuration-cache.md

 }
 ```

 This way, you "propagate" the reach of the Gradle managed type system, removing boilerplate and making Configuration Cache adoption easy.

-### You can inject services into Gradle-managed types

-Do you need the project directory?
-Inject [`ProjectLayout`](https://docs.gradle.org/current/javadoc/org/gradle/api/file/ProjectLayout.html).
-Do you need to run a bash command?
-Inject [`ExecOperations`](https://docs.gradle.org/current/javadoc/org/gradle/process/ExecOperations.html).
-Gradle offers a [list](https://docs.gradle.org/current/userguide/service_injection.html) of injectable services which will cover 99% of your use cases.
-However, that list is incomplete — in reality,  almost [anything in Gradle source](https://github.com/search?q=repo%3Agradle%2Fgradle%20%40ServiceScope&type=code) annotated with [`@ServiceScope`](https://github.com/gradle/gradle/blob/196bb409d47f5b6e39d62edd39be939f7606a5cc/platforms/core-runtime/stdlib-java-extensions/src/main/java/org/gradle/internal/service/scopes/ServiceScope.java#L43) can be injected into a Gradle managed type.

 <!-- PreviousNext:START -->
 <hr>